Giorgos Skrekis

 Giorgos Skrekis (Γιώργος Σκρέκης; born 2 February 1945) is a Greek former professional footballer who played as a defender.
-His nickname was "Kalpos" ("Κάλπος"), due his running style at the pitch resembled that of a horse's gallop.
+His nickname was "Kalpos" ("Κάλπος"), due his running style on the pitch that resembled a horse while galloping.

 Club career

-Skrekis was from a young age systematically involved in football as a member of the infrastructure teams of Iraklis Kallitheas.
-In 1962, at the age of 17, he was transferred to Panionios and the following year, the coach of the blue and red team, Giannis Skordilis, established him in the first team, giving him the position of central defender, in which he played successfully for almost five years.
-He was a key player for his team in reaching the final of the Greek Cup in 1967, where they lost by Panathinaikos.
-In 1968, the coach of red and blues, Dezső Bundzsák, recognizing his special speed and his fast acceleration, relocated him as a right full-back.
-His career at the club of Nea Smyrni culminated in 1971 with the second place in the Championship, behind AEK Athens and the conquest of the Balkans Cup.
+Skrekis was systematically involved in football from a young age as a member of the youth teams of Iraklis Kallithea.
+In 1962, at the age of 17, he was transferred to Panionios and the following year, the manager, Giannis Skordilis, established him in the senior team, as a centre-back, a position that he competed for almost five seasons.
+He was a key player for the team when they reached the final of the Greek Cup in 1967, losing to Panathinaikos.
+In 1968, the manager, Dezső Bundzsák, recognizing his speed and his acceleration, relocated him as a right-back.
+His career at the club of Nea Smyrni culminated in 1971, when they finished the second in the league, behind AEK Athens, while they won the Balkans Cup.
 A serious injury at the beginning of the following season left him out of the squad for a long period.

-In the summer of 1974, Skrekis was transferred to AEK Athens of Loukas Barlos and František Fadrhonc, alongside his teammates, Georgios Dedes and Victoras Theofilopoulos.
+On 8 August 1974, Skrekis was transferred to AEK Athens of Loukas Barlos and František Fadrhonc, alongside his teammates, Georgios Dedes and Victoras Theofilopoulos, while Panionios received the amount of 2 million drachmas plus Kostas Panagiotopoulos, Babis Psimogiannos and Ivan Kypritidis as exchange.
 Even though Fadrhonc believed in his abilities, his relatively advanced footballing age and the remains of his serious injury did not allow him to impress with the yellow-black jersey.
 He scored his only goal on 21 December 1975 in a 2–1 home win over Aris.
 He was a part of the squad that reached to the semi-finals of the UEFA Cup in 1977.
-In 1977, he returned to Panionios for a season, where he ended his career.
-In fact, in 1978 he was awarded the Golden Cross of Panionios, the club's greatest award, for his overall contribution.
+On 1 August 1977, he returned to Panionios where he spent a season, before ending his career.
+At the end of the season he was awarded the Golden Cross of Panionios, for his overall contribution to the club.